Document Processing Flow

-Ingesting the document
+- Ingesting the document

-Pre-processing of a document
+- Pre-processing of a document

-Document creation (page management and document classification)
+- Document creation (page management and document classification)

-Information extraction (entity extraction)
+- Information extraction (entity extraction)

-Object recognition (such as signatures, ...)
+- Object recognition (such as signatures, stamps, logo's, ...)

-Validation of business rules
+- Validation of business rules

-Output of processed values
+- Output of processed values

-These services provide the option to send metadata information from your own data sources so you can compare this information with information extracted from the documents, using business rules.
+These services provide the option to send metadata information from your own data sources so you can compare this information with information extracted from the documents, by using business rules.

 The document classification and page management process will split an uploaded file into separate pages.
 These pages are then merged back into the appropriate documents (page management model), hereby automatically detecting the document type and language (document classification).

 For example, a loan application can be uploaded as a single PDF file, containing multiple documents, such as pay slips, purchase offer and more.
 During this step, Metamaze will split the PDF file into several documents with their corresponding type.
-These separated documents are then prepared to be used in the next step of the Metamaze processing pipeline, such as recognizing and processing certain information from these documents.
+These separated documents are then prepared to be used in the next step of the Metamaze processing pipeline, such as recognising and processing certain information from these documents.

 In this step, information is extracted from each document.
 Each piece of extracted information is properly formatted, based on your format configurations.
 From a pay slip document, for example, the date of the document, name, address and national register number of the employee, the employer name and address, the gross wage, net wage and day of payment can be extracted.
 For each date, for example, you have set a certain format such as 01/12/2020 (DD/MM/YYYY).
-If the text '1 December 2020' is recognized in the document as, for example, the day of payment, this value will be converted to the correct format.
+If the text '1 December 2020' is recognised in the document as, for example, the day of payment, this value will be converted to the correct format.

-Business rules are used to validate the document information extracted from the document through conditions you can create.
+Business rules are used to validate the information extracted from the document through conditions you can create.

 Metamaze provides all the necessary settings for creating different conditions that can be combined via boolean operators such as AND and OR.
 These conditions enable you can compare different elements with each other:

-The value of an entity extracted from a document, e.g. the net salary from the pay slip.
+- The value of an entity extracted from a document, e.g. the net salary from the pay slip.

-How many times an entity is present in the document, e.g. two signatures must be present
+- How many times an entity is present in the document, e.g. two signatures must be present

-The number of pages of a document
+- The number of pages of a document

-Information from meta data coming from external data sources and sent along with the document, e.g. when the customer sends information in a web form such as net wages in addition to uploading his loan application document, this information can be sent along to validate with the net wages recognized by Metamaze from his pay slip.
+- Information from meta data coming from external data sources and sent along with the document, e.g. when the customer sends information in a web form such as net wages in addition to uploading his loan application document, this information can be sent along to validate with the net wages recognised by Metamaze from his pay slip.

-A previously set fixed value
+- A previously set fixed value

-A regular expression
+- A regular expression